fboender/sla/README.md

 That's useful so that people don't need to install the build system you prefer just to do a `make install`.

-### Full usage

-Here's the output of `--help`, although there's not much to see:

-    Usage: sla [-hdv] [--version] <rule> [param [param...]]
-    Simple Little Automator.
-Find and execute tasks from a shell script.

-    Arguments:
-      -h, --help    Show this help message
-      -d, --debug   Show debug information
-      -v, --verbose Verbose output
-      --version     Show sla version

-    If no <rule> is specified, lists the available rules

-You can use the `--verbose` option to show what your rules are executing.
-Basically the same as doing `set -x` in your script.

 ### Passing values